Understanding Agile (Without the Theater)

 Can teams make decisions and ship?

-Is progress visible in a way leaders can use?
+Is progress visible in a way that leaders can use?

 Practical ways to make Agile work (even in messy organizations)